MP Estate Planning UK

 What factors should be considered when setting up a trust?

-Why is it essential to work with legal professionals when setting up a trust?
+Why is it essential to work with a specialist when setting up a trust?

 How can we